 The Strand continued to carry these stories in both Britain and America, with each story appearing in the U.S. edition one month after the U.K. edition.
-However, the non-Strand American rights apparently became the subject of competition between the McClure newspaper syndicate, which had just serialized The Adventures, and Harper & Brothers, publishers of Harper's Weekly, a popular magazine.13 Harper won the rights, and "brought Sherlock Holmes to American magazines on January 14, 1893 with 'The Adventure of the Cardboard Box.'
-Within the year, Harper's Weekly ran eleven Holmes stories from The Memoirs of Sherlock Holmes series."14 Each of these stories appeared in an issue of Harper's Weekly dated in the same month as the U.K. Strand appearance (and thus dated before the month of the U.S. Strand appearance).
-Thus, "The Reigate Squire," which as noted appeared in the Harper's Weekly dated June 17, 1893.
+However, the non-Strand American rights apparently became the subject of competition between the McClure newspaper syndicate, which had just serialized The Adventures, and Harper & Brothers, publishers of Harper's Weekly, a popular magazine.
+Harper won the rights, and "brought Sherlock Holmes to American magazines on January 14, 1893 with 'The Adventure of the Cardboard Box.'
+Within the year, Harper's Weekly ran eleven Holmes stories from The Memoirs of Sherlock Holmes series."
+Each of these stories appeared in an issue of Harper's Weekly dated in the same month as the U.K. appearance (and thus dated before the month of the U.S. Strand appearance).
+Thus, "The Reigate Squire," which as noted appeared in the U.K. Strand issue of June 1893 and the U.S. Strand of July 1893, appeared in the Harper's Weekly dated June 17, 1893.